NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 integrity), many others have to be done by hand (for example assessing comments in new version of text kernels) in many cases making validation a time and effort consuming activity.
-Still, the person preparing the archive should try to give his/her best effort to make sure that each archive release contains the complete set of files (in terms of scope and coverage) that are well documented with internal comments.
+Still, the person preparing the archive should try to give their best effort to make sure that each archive release contains the complete set of files (in terms of scope and coverage) that are well documented with internal comments.